NikhilSharma1234/Five-Minute-Hallway/README.md

-# The Five-and-a-Half Minute Hallway
+# The 5 & ½ Minute Hallway
-The Five-and-a-Half Minute Hallway is a VR maze game inspired by the novel *House of Leaves* by Mark Z. Danielewski.
+The 5 & ½ Minute Hallway is a VR maze game inspired by the novel *House of Leaves* by Mark Z. Danielewski.
 Players must naviagte succesfully exit the labrynthine hallway to escape the
 <span style="color:blue">[house](https://en.wikipedia.org/wiki/House_of_Leaves)</span>.